Idlesome/channelpositivity/data/articles/markdown/there-is-only-now.md

 It’s so easy to get wrapped up in thinking of the future, we often forget about the present for days, weeks, or even a whole lifetime.
 If you’re not careful, this can become your self-made prison; a world where you can never enjoy today for the fear of what tomorrow may bring.

 The problem comes from believing that we need to control the future and that it’s actually possible to control the future.
 While we may be able to influence the future, our actual control over it is very limited.
-We image life like a mechanical instrument, where you operate a switch and things happen in the exact way they were programmed, when it’s a lot more like sailing a boat on a river; you can control the boat to a degree, but ultimately you are at the mercy of the river.
+We imagine life like a mechanical instrument, where you operate a switch and things happen in the exact way they were programmed, when it’s a lot more like sailing a boat on a river; you can control the boat to a degree, but ultimately you are at the mercy of the river.

 At first it can feel restricting to think you’re not able to control things as much as you’d like.
 But accepting this reality is actually liberating.
 When you accept what you **can** control, you can start to focus your energy on what you **can** change and stop worrying about the things you can’t.